 Essential School Trip to Sicily

-4 days from £550pp
+4 Days from £695pp

-Your school trip could begin with a journey to the snowy summit of Mount Etna, Europe’s largest active volcano and later the same day you may find yourselves soaking up the sunshine in the Greek ruins of Taormina.
+Your school trip could begin with a journey to the snowy summit of Mount Etna, Europe’s largest active volcano and later the same day you may find yourself soaking up the sunshine in the Greek ruins of Taormina.

 Catania and the Cyclops Riviera

-You’ll land in Catania, the second largest city in Sicily, famous for its unique cuisine and proximity to Mount Etna.
+You’ll land in Catania, the second-largest city in Sicily, famous for its unique cuisine and proximity to Mount Etna.

 Your group will hop aboard your coach and arrive at the sparkling blue waters of the Ionian Sea on the stretch of coastline known as the Cyclops Riviera.

-This 12km stretch of coast is names after a legend of Greek mythology but also serves as an ideal case study for geography or science students interested in how the power of the sea has shaped the island.
+This 12km stretch of coast is named after a legend of Greek mythology but also serves as an ideal case study for geography or science students interested in how the power of the sea has shaped the island.

 Mount Etna Summit, Lava Caves and Museum

-This highlight of any Sicily tour is to reach the summit of Mount Etna.
+The highlight of any Sicily tour is to reach the summit of Mount Etna.
 Your students may need to wrap up warm for the ascent of the 3000m volcano (that is two and a half times the height of Mount Vesuvius!)

 You’ll travel part way by cable car before boarding 4×4 vehicles to reach the peak of the mountain.
 As you walk around the crater rim you will be led by an experienced alpine guide, who will answer any of your questions.

-After taking in the views you will see a totally different side of the volcano by delving into the spectacular lava caves formed by Etna’s eruptions, followed by a visit to the interactive Museo dell’Etna where you will learn more about how the volcano behaves.
+After taking in the views you will see a different side of the volcano by delving into the spectacular lava caves formed by Etna’s eruptions, followed by a visit to the interactive Museo dell’Etna where you will learn more about how the volcano behaves.

 Alcantara Gorge and Taormina